luisobregon21/printf/README.md

 ## License & copyright
 **_printf** function was a 5 day project delegated to Holberton Students around the world.
-This **_printf** being read was created by cohort 15 students.
-C Luis Obregon & Rafael Narvaez, Holberton School Puerto Rico
+This **_printf** being read was created by cohort 15 students. copyright 2021 Luis Obregon & Rafael Narvaez, Holberton School Puerto Rico